How Much Do People Trust Social Media and Other Tech Companies?

 Goldman says that Facebook’s advertisers don’t know who you are.
 They get reports about how their ads are performing, but don’t see information that personally identifies you.
 This may seem to eliminate any privacy issues, but the fact that Facebook can still use your information to serve these ads is a problem.

 Because Facebook tracks as much information as it does it can predict what types of products you’re likely to buy.
 This isn’t good for people using Facebook because it allows Facebook to influence consumer behavior (make you purchase products you may not need).

 Sadly, the biggest websites on the internet have the biggest privacy issues.

 — Search Encrypt (@SearchEncrypt) April 18, 2018

 Search Encrypt is a private search engine.
-As such, we don’t track our users’ information.
-We keep your searches totally private.
+We help keep your searches more private.
 Big search engines collect your data all over the internet (even when you aren’t on their website).
 Making sure you trust these companies before you use them is important because of the amount of data they have about you, and every user.
 If someone was able to hack into these companies’ data and leak it to the public, the results could be devastating.

 Use Private Alternatives On The Internet

 One problem with the big platforms on the internet is the perceived lack of alternatives.
 Companies like Google and Facebook do have massive market shares, but there are alternatives to their products.

 Alternatives to Facebook include smaller niche networks like Vero or Mastodon, and well-know alternatives like Twitter or LinkedIn.
 The issue with switching to an alternative social network is that your friends aren’t always on the other platforms–which defeats the purpose.
 Even if you just delete your Facebook account and use Twitter, that means Facebook is no longer getting as much information about you.